voschezang/coding-handbook/organization-structure.md

 #### Software Organizations

-Graphically, this can look like this (see image).
+Graphically, this can look like this.
 The bottom images (autonomy, matrix) are two extremes, where teams are optimized for a local purpose.
 Depend on the alignment and communication between teams the structure can be rigid.

 ![org-arch](img/org-arch.png)